I offer remote sessions

 Bereavement, Grief & Loss

-Grief can follow many kinds of loss: the death of someone close, the end of a relationship, estrangement, health changes, or the future you thought you would have.
+someone close, the end of a relationship, estrangement, a diagnosis, or the future you thought you would have.

-In our sessions, you can bring your loss exactly as it is, without pressure to be okay or to move on.
+In our sessions, you can bring your loss exactly as it is, without pressure to be okay or pressure to move on.

 3.